I’m Michelle van Andel, the maker of Triskel Pottery.

 I have always loved pottery.
 I spent many holidays visiting ceramic studios and meeting the potters.
 It's so fascinating to see how they are able to make something beautiful out of a piece of shapeless clay.

 I have no idea why it took me so long to come up with the idea to buy a potter’s wheel and to start throwing, but it was the best decision ever.
-All the clay, the wheel, and the glazes take a lot of space, so we converted the post-war temporary home in our backyard, into a cozy studio.

 On Instagram I show my new work and tell you more about the materials I used.